basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/configuration-reference.md

 ## Timeouts on each Riak call

-As Riak CS stores all data in underlying Riak, Riak CS process communicates to Riak over protocol buffers API.
-This is typical remote call - depending system requirements, this timeout could be configured to avoid unnecessary timeouts.
+As Riak CS stores all data in underlying Riak, Riak CS processes communicate to Riak over an API using protocol buffers.
+This is a typical remote call - depending on system requirements, the `timeout` could be configured to avoid unnecessary timeouts.

 {{#1.5.3-}}

-In Riak CS 1.5.2 or before, configurations should be in `riakc` section of `app.config` as following example:
+In Riak CS 1.5.2 or before, configurations should be in the `riakc` section of `app.config`:

 ```appconfig
 {riakc, [